pivotal/docs-tap/tap-gui/plugins/runtime-resource-visibility.hbs.md

 To download current log content, click the **Download logs** button.

-For optimal performance, the pod logs page limits the total log entries downloaded to the most recent 10,000 (approximately).
+For optimal performance, the pod logs page limits the total log entries downloaded to the last 10,000, at most.

 ### <a id="connect-interrupt"></a>Connection interruptions